MichaelChristman1999/nodebucket-server/README.md

 # nodebucket-server
- Nodebucket Server repo for MEAN Stack Bootcamp
+The separate repo for the NodeBucket app server